Glossary

 Conditional Equations

-An equation that is true for one value of the variable and false for all other values of the variable is a conditional equation.
+An equation that is true for one value of the variable and false for all other values of the variable.

 conditional probability